gaylin/gaylin.github.io/_posts/2015-07-19-acting-your-age.md

 At my age.
 Feh.

 I'll tell you what I can start at my age.
 I can be an erotic fiction author.
 I can be a gourmet chef.
 I can be an illuminator.
 I can be a seamstress.
 I can learn the major Shaolin weapon forms.
 I can drive a race car.
 I can do 100 sit-ups every day for 100 days.
-I can do so many of things AND MORE because I've done all those things.
+I can do so many things AND MORE because I've done all those things.
 At my age.

 I can do anything.
 My age shouldn't matter.
 What should matter is that I'm happy.
 And I am.
 Try it some time.
 You'll live longer.